eliezer-rodrigues037/UserAPI/README.md

 # Project Build to learn TypeORM using TDD and SOLID principles.

-Steps to run this project:
+Steps to run this project

-1. start the application:
+1. start the application

 ```
 npm run dev